 Power Factor Correction

-You may be able to claim up to $41/kVAr by installing Power Factor Correction (PFC) equipment, reducing the amount of power your business draws from the network at your peak time.
+Installing Power Factor Correction (PFC) equipment will reduce the amount of power your business draws from the network at your peak time.

 What is power factor?

 Power factor is a way of measuring efficient power usage.
 It is expressed as a numerical value between 0 and 1.
 The closer your power factor is to 1, the more efficiently the business is consuming electricity.
-Installing Power Factor Correction (PFC) equipment helps improve this efficiency.
+Installing PFC equipment helps improve this efficiency.

 One way to understand power factor is to think of it as a cappucino.